farah-maria/word-salad/README.md

 The 'well done' button and modal at the end of the quiz give the user a clear and unambiguous sign that they have completed the quiz, but can play again if they want to.
 There is a button to restart the quiz.

-The navigation journey is clear throughout, and the design consistent.
+The navigation journey is clear throughout, and the design consistent, with the same background image being used and the same coloured boxes and borders.
+The background image is suggestive of children's creativity and work, as it shows watercolour painted dots that could have been made by young person.

 Given more time, I would have written more media queries to make the quiz more attractive on all screen sizes.
 However, with the emphasis in this project being less on the media queries and more on the vanilla JavaScript code, I mainly made sure that the quiz is playable, pleasant, functioning and clear on different screen sizes, rather than really trying to make it look fantastic on any screen.
 If I got to extend the scope of the project with an extra few days to work on responsivity, I would have.

 ## Existing Features